 - Wittman (northwest, near Wickenburg)

-You still think I missed some?
+Do you still think something was missed?
 What about Arrowhead, Vistancia, DC Ranch, Grayhawk, and Ocotillo?
 What about Desert Mountain, Trilogy, and Marley Park?
-Those aren't cities and they aren't towns, although several of them are large enough to be cities.
-Those are simply master-planned communities.
+Those aren't cities, and they aren't towns, although several of them are large enough to be cities.
+Those are master-planned communities.
 They are all located in one of the cities or towns listed above.